There are numerous blogging platforms on the internet, no doubt.

 WordPress is the bomb!

-If you’re not running your blog on WordPress, I advice you move right away to enjoy these amazing benefits.
+If you’re not running your blog on WordPress, I advice you move right away to enjoy these amazing benefits, here’s a step by guide and you would have your website online in 30 minutes.

 So, if you’re still asking questions like: